6 Reasons to Learn Data Science Online

 It’s an exciting time to consider working in data science, but where do you start?
-Requirements have shifted – a study from IBM in 2017 reported that 39% of data scientists and advanced analysts roles require a master’s degree.
-Some universities have started offering online masters in data science programs with curriculums that take as little as 18 months to complete, and many online programs focus on skills and techniques data scientists need on the job now.
+Requirements have shifted – according to the Bureau of Labor Statistics (BLS), a master’s degree is typically required to enter this field.
+Some universities have started offering online masters in data science programs that focus on skills and techniques data scientists need on the job now.
 Check out these six reasons to learn data science online – it’s time to level up!

 Data Science Is an Exciting Career

-There are plenty of new career opportunities and specializations to explore, such as natural language processing, deep learning, and the one everyone is talking about: big data.
+There are plenty of new career opportunities and specializations to explore, such as natural language processing, deep learning, and big data.
 One of the most exciting parts of becoming a data scientist, is that there’s no industry a data scientist can’t tackle.
 Some work in finance, mitigating risk and identifying anomalies in data with models that can predict fraud.
 Others work in marketing and sales, helping their teams understand their audiences and personalize customer experiences.
-According to IBM’s 2017 study, the high demand for data scientists who can accomplish these tasks has driven up the average salary to $105,000 per year.
+According to O*NET OnLine, the average data scientist made $98,230 in 2020.

 Interactive Online Learning Experience Powered by Technology

 Universities are continuing to broaden their online offerings and some universities are beginning to offer online data science programs.
 Although opinions vary, employers are more comfortable accepting applicants with online degrees than before since well-respected, accredited universities are offering these programs.